wellcrafted-it/wellcrafted-it.github.io/README.md

 ![WellCrafted IT Logo](./src/assets/logo-light.svg)

 This site showcases my portfolio website.
-Built with React, it utilizes the `create-react-app` template for ease of development and deployment.
+Built with React, Tailwind CSS and Flowbite.
+It utilizes the `create-react-app` template for ease of development and deployment.

 ## 🔗 Live Demo